planetfederal/workshops/workshops/geoserver/adv/readme.txt

 6. Load each table from the PostGIS store into GeoServer as a layer using the same names as the tables.

 7. Upload each SLD file in the styles/earth/ directory as a new style in GeoServer and associate each with its namesake layer.
-Use capital letters for style names.
+The first letter of the style names should be capitalised.

 8. Load shadedrelief.tif as a GeoTIFF datastore and layer (again in the earth workspace).